robert-osborne/django-kevin/README.md

 *Prerequisites: Heroku Toolbelt*

 This is meant to mimic production as close as possible using both the production database and environment settings so proceed with caution.

+*Make sure to edit the .foreman file to use production versions of .env and Procfile*

     $ workon {{ project_name }}-prod
     $ heroku config:pull